Table of Contents

 The call to action should be impossible to miss.
 It’s also a good idea to place the CTA button on your landing page at least two times.
 First, above the fold so that people can see it immediately after opening the page, and the second time at the bottom after the offer.

-There is lots of information everywhere on the page which confuses the audience.
-The landing page is not clear and the audience might not know where to look to find what they’re looking for.
+There is a lot of information everywhere on the page, which confuses the audience.
+The landing page is not clear, and the audience might not know where to look to find what they’re looking for.